 What are the symptoms of Parkinson's?

-The more common symptoms of Parkinson’s include:
+Common symptoms of Parkinson’s include:

-10 early symptoms of Parkinson's
+Early symptoms of Parkinson's

-Tremors, muscle stiffness and slowness of movement are all common early symptoms of Parkinson's – but there are also other signs to be aware of.
+Tremors, muscle stiffness and slowness of movement are all common early symptoms of Parkinson's.
+But there are also other signs to be aware of.

 How will my Parkinson's symptoms progress?

 Everyone's Parkinson’s experience is different, so it’s hard to predict how your symptoms may progress.
 It’s important to remember that you might not experience every symptom.

 The order they appear, and the way symptoms progress, also varies from person to person.

 Parkinson's symptoms or medication side effects?

 Sometimes Parkinson’s medication can cause side effects which can be mistaken as Parkinson’s symptoms.
 If you experience any problems, you should talk to your Parkinson’s nurse or specialist about adjusting your medication.